Darrell Steffensmeier

 Professional Bio

-Darrell Steffensmeier received his Ph.D in sociology from University of Iowa in 1972.
+Darrell Steffensmeier received his doctoral degree in sociology from University of Iowa in 1972.
 The underlying theme of his research is understanding how stratification (gender, age, race, class, spatial) and culture impact level of crime and social control efforts.
 He has published widely across multiple areas of criminology and criminal justice, with many of his publications applying qualitative as well as quantitative methods.
 He is a fellow of American Society of Criminology and past President of IASOC (International Association for Study of Organized Crime).
 In the graduate program, he teaches seminars on Criminological Theory; Gender, Crime, and Punishment; Race-ethnicity, Crime, and Punishment; and Types of Crime and Criminal Organization.

 Research Interests

-Major interests are – First, in theory construction, including development of theories of gender/crime relationship, age/crime relationship, and criminal justice decision making; and a fuller explanation of crime opportunity and its variability by place and population subgroup (e.g. gender or age).
+Major interests are—First, in theory construction, including development of theories of gender/crime relationship, age/crime relationship, and criminal justice decision making; and a fuller explanation of crime opportunity and its variability by place and population subgroup (e.g. gender or age).
 Second, in establishing patterns and predictors of crime.
 Third, in criminal careers and life-course criminality (e.g. pathways, desistance).

 Research Projects

-Current research projects include: patterns and correlates of white collar & corporate crime; international assessment of the relation between age and crime; variation in organization of crime by type of crime or illegal market; effects of gender, race, ethnicity, and age on criminal sentencing; and impact of place (neighborhood, community, country) on patterns and levels of crime.
+Current research projects include: patterns and correlates of white collar and corporate crime; international assessment of the relation between age and crime; variation in organization of crime by type of crime or illegal market; effects of gender, race, ethnicity, and age on criminal sentencing; and impact of place (neighborhood, community, country) on patterns and levels of crime.

 Areas of Expertise